BojanaVasilevska/penetration-port-scanner/README.md

 # penetration-port-scanner
 The functionality for the Penetration-Port-Scanner in a Next.js app with Tailwind CSS.
-This will focus on the port scanner feature for penetration testing.
+This is a suite of tools designed for penetration testing and security audits.
+You can scan open ports, check for vulnerabilities, and even attempt password cracking with the provided wordlists.